Welcome to your Career Connection

 5. Submit the contract to the career office.

-• Complete the required new hire orientation and paperwork.
-This will require you to have original documents (not copies) proving your eligibility to work in the United States.
+• Any student who has not worked at McPherson College must complete the required new hire orientation and paperwork.
+This will require you to have original documents (not copies or images) proving your eligibility to work in the United States.
 See I-9 form with List of Acceptable Documents.

 • Review the Student Employment Handbook (downloads as a read-only Word document), and sign the acknowledgement form (provided with new hire paperwork).